 Our research revealed that more commuters here take the bus to work (17.8% ride the bus) than 98.1% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Kensington West neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Kensington West neighborhood buck this trend.
 28.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 Did you know that the Kensington West neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 63.7% of this neighborhood's residents have Puerto Rican ancestry and 6.5% have Dominican ancestry.